 What is Bubblin Superbooks?

-A modern ebook reader for the web.
+A social book reader for web.

 Are the books free?

 Yes.
 All works on Bubblin are free to read and share with anyone.
 We're working on introducing premium books shortly.